How the search landscape has changed

 Watch a re-run of our Fresh Thinking Live!
 SEO webinar from 29/04/2020.

-Joining our SEO Director Mark Chalcraft in answering questions from the webinar audience, were:
+Joining our Head of Search and Data Mark Chalcraft in answering questions from the webinar audience were:

-- Ryan Ogilvie - content and social director
+- Ryan Ogilvie - Content and Social Media Director

 Key questions and answers from the webinar.

 - When we say the search landscape has changed overnight, what do we mean?

 - What are some of the examples we have seen so far, and what do they teach us?

 - I am based in the United States, is there anything different about search results in the USA vs the UK?

 - SEO is often seen as having more impact in the longer term.
 Do you feel that the current situation means that impacts can be seen more immediately (i.e. from creating content quicker that's even more topically relevant)?

 - Have the fundamentals of how we approach SEO changed at all as a result of COVID-19?